0xNullLight/Case_Study/Paying_Off_Loan_Early.md

-# Comprehensive Guide: How to Save Money on Personal Loans by Paying Off Early and Finding Better Loan Terms
+# Case Study & Comprehensive Guide: How to Save Money on Personal Loans by Paying Off Early and Finding Better Loan Terms

 ## Introduction
 Taking out a loan is often an essential part of managing personal finances—whether you’re consolidating debt, buying a car, or covering unexpected expenses.
 However, loans come with a cost—primarily in the form of interest.
 The higher the interest rate, the more expensive the loan becomes.